 7. Consider the Paint Color of the Room

-8. Consider the use of LED Bulbs and Lighting Fixtures
+8. Consider the Use of LED Bulbs and Lighting Fixtures

 Tashman Home Center

-As your neighborhood home improvement store, Tashman Home Center, is the place to head to for bulbs, electrical supplies and a large selection of lighting fixtures for your home, kitchen and bath.
-Stop by Tashman Home Center’s Hardware Store or shop on line at TashmanHomeCenter.com, because we have over 60,000 items in stock and if we don’t have it … we’ll order it for you.
-We also have a knowledgable and friendly staff and we’re always happy to help in any way we can!
+As your neighborhood home improvement store, Tashman Home Center is the place to head for bulbs, electrical supplies, and a large selection of lighting fixtures for your home, kitchen, and bath.
+Stop by Tashman Home Center’s Hardware Store, or shop online.
+We have over 60,000 items in stock; if we don’t have them, we’ll order them for you.
+We also have a knowledgeable and friendly staff, and we’re always happy to help in any way we can!